GuillaumeStaermanML/FIF/README.rst

 Dependencies
 ------------

-These are the dependencies to use Picard:
+These are the dependencies to use FIF:

 * numpy
 * matplotlib